 Tcl command; writes a seven bit word into the specified large SRAM location.

-write_lsram [-deviceName device_name] -name block_name] -offset offset_value -value value
+write_lsram [-device_name] -block block_name] -offset offset_value -value value

 Parameter is optional if only one device is available in the current configuration or set for debug (see SmartDebug help for details).